 We begin worship at 10am and are generally finished before 11:15.
 You are welcome to hang out and enjoy coffee and other refreshments afterward for as long as you like.

 I have kids, what about them?

 Children four years old through elementary school get signed in for Children’s Ministry when you arrive.
 You get a coded sticker that matches one they get.
 You then take them into worship with you where they experience the joy of worship with adults and other kids.
 Before the sermon they get dismissed, along with their teachers, to a program designed specifically for them while you continue in worship.
 Afterwards you go and pick them up, matching your security sticker to theirs.

 Children under 4 are in childcare for the entire worship time.

-Middle school students leave at the same time as younger ones but you don’t need to sign them in.
+Middle school students leave at the same time as the grade school children but you don’t need to sign them in.

 High school students stay in worship the entire time and are often very involved in serving and leading in worship.